Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 Indications and contraindications for stool culture

-• the need for antibiotics;
+• the need to prescribe antibiotics;

-• preparation for the conception of a child;
+• preparation for conceiving a child;

 • stomach ache;